Monitoring and mitigating of greenhouse gases

 The European farms and (agro)forests of the future must emit as little greenhouse gases as possible.
 But how to realize this?
 Agriculture contributes to greenhouse gases emissions (and also carbon sequestration) in a variety of ways.
 For example, fertilisers are converted into nitrous oxide (N2O), cattle produce methane (CH4) and tillage techniques lead to carbon dioxide (CO2) emissions.

-In October 2018, a joint call of the ERA-NETs FACCE ERA-GAS, SusAn and ICT-AGRI was launched by 27 national public Funding Parties from 20 European countries and 4 Associated or Third Party countries.
-A total amount of approx. 17.0M € were provisionally reserved by the participating Funding Parties.
+In October 2018, a joint Call of the ERA-NETs FACCE ERA-GAS, SusAn and ICT-AGRI2 was launched by 27 national public Funding Parties from 20 European countries and 4 Associated or Third Party countries.
+A total amount of approx. EUR 17M was provisionally reserved by the participating funding parties.
 In due time 24 eligible proposals were submitted.
 After a reviewing process by experts, 8 projects were selected for funding.
-Project start dates are between October 2019 and February 2020 with a duration of 36 months.
+Projects started between October 2019 and February 2020 with a duration of 36 months.